zzansol/Tutoring/.github/ISSUE_TEMPLATE/-sparkles--feature-templete.md

 ---
-name: Feature request
+name: ":sparkles: Feature templete"
 about: Suggest an idea for this project
-title: ''
+title: ":sparkles: [feat] : "
 labels: ''
 assignees: ''